 Regulated lottery / gamblingCertifiedHardware RNG + audit

-Never use browser Math.random() for security credentials — use a cryptographic random source.
+Never use browser Math.random() alone for security credentials.

 Frequently Asked Questions